To understand the 'whys' of fees, and how to avoid them, it might help to drill down to consider some of the most common fees you're likely to see.

 Bank fees might be the single most annoying part of having a checking or savings account.
-Sometimes they're hidden and sneak up on you, other times they're blatantly up front, feeling like they're just taunting you.
-But in all cases, when you see one of those fees on your monthly statement, you get annoyed, maybe even angry.
+Account fees can be hidden and sneak up on you.
+Other times they're blatantly up front, feeling like they're just taunting you.
+But in all cases, when you see one of those fees hit your account, you get annoyed, frustrated, and maybe even angry.

-A recent review of bank fees collected during the pandemic showed that big banks, including Bank of America, Chase, Citi, and Wells Fargo, charged consumers over $11.6 billion in bank fees just during the first three months of the pandemic.
+A recent review of national bank fees collected during the pandemic showed that big banks, including Bank of America®, Chase®, Citi®, and Wells Fargo®, charged consumers over $11.6 billion (that’s right — billion with a big “B”) in bank fees just during the first three months of the pandemic.

 So what gives?
 Why are bank fees so rampant, and costly?

 A big reason is — and there's no way to sugarcoat this — banks by design are structured to make money, and if they can charge a few dollars here or there, they will.
-Most banks are a business, and businesses are all about their bottom line.
+Most banks are a business, and businesses — especially big businesses — are all about their bottom line.

-To understand the "whys" of fees, it might help to drill down to consider some of the most common fees you're likely to see.
+To understand the "whys" of fees, and how to avoid them, it might help to drill down to consider some of the most common fees you're likely to see.